dnth/active-learning-flywheel/README.md

   <img src="https://raw.githubusercontent.com/dnth/active-vision/main/assets/logo.png" alt="active-vision">
 </p>

 The goal of this project is to create a framework for the active learning loop for computer vision.
-The diagram below shows the workflow.
+The diagram below shows a general workflow of how the active learning loop works.

 <p align="center">
   <img src="https://raw.githubusercontent.com/dnth/active-vision/main/assets/data_flywheel.gif" alt="active-vision">